 To honor women in the profession who recognize the value of diversity in the legal profession and have dedicated their time to advancing the professional development of women attorneys, the section has established the Kay Crawford Murray Award.
 Future recipients will posses the following characteristics: A distinguished legal career or a rising star in the profession; An active member of bar associations for the purpose of advancing the professional and personal development of women attorneys; An active mentor to women attorneys.

-WILS plans to hold additional virtual book club meetings on a monthly or bi-monthly basis, so please check the WILS section of the NYSBA website for dates and times.
+The Women in Law Section (WILS) holds free virtual book club meetings on a monthly or bi-monthly basis, so please check the WILS Upcoming Events page for dates and times.
 This is a great opportunity to take some time for yourself to read new books and discuss them with colleagues and friends!

 CYBERSECURITY & INFRASTRUCTURE SECURITY AGENCY